mrunelov/SICS-cite/README.md

 This is a thesis project done at [SICS](https://www.sics.se/).
 The overall goal of the project is to implement and evaluate a set of algorithms for citation analysis.

+## Dependencies
+The following python modules are used in this project:
+* NetworkX
+* graph-tool
+* pandas (only used for Logistic regression and correlation coefficients)
+* Statsmodels (only used for Logistic regression)

 ## Directories

 * algorithms - Tools and algorithms used. *Note:* Additional library algorithms are used in the *metrics* directory.